 Here’s the complete list of officially accredited travel agencies: Japan Visa Travel Agencies.

 Do I need to book flights and hotel before applying?

 No. It’s not a requirement.
-However, on the application form, you will have to write down the specific FLIGHT NUMBER and HOTEL ADDRESS you wish to take.
+However, on the application form, you will have to write down the specific AIRLINE and HOTEL ADDRESS you wish to book (or have booked).

 I know people who have waited weeks for theirs.
 Pretty hard to tell.

 How early can I apply for a Japan visa?